ludocode/onramp/platform/vm/README.md

 These VMs are written in compiled languages.
 Their speed is comparable to (or better than) machine code VMs, but of course they depend on an existing compiler.

-[`c89`](c89/) is the only VM so far written in a compiled language.
+[`c89`](c89/) is an example of a VM in a compiled language.
 It is useful if you have an older system that only has an ANSI C compiler and you want to bootstrap a more modern C11 or later compiler with Onramp.